Another deadly school shooting spree [With Comment By John]

 * A second person has been taken into custody and is described as a possible accomplice.
 So this might be a Columbine-type situation.
 Time will tell.

 * The murderer, Dimitrios Pagourtzis, reportedly told authorities that he had intended to commit suicide, but found that “he didn’t have the courage to commit the suicide.”
+You can supply your own comment, mine is unprintable.

 * Multiple explosive devices (e.g., pressure cookers) have been found in and around the school.
 It isn’t clear whether some of the injuries were caused by such devices, or whether all the victims were shot.